Mastercard/open-banking-reference-application/README.md

 ### 3. Run application

-Run the following command to start the application.
+Run the following command to start the application:

 ```shell
 npm start